-It was sometime in the fourth grade that my ten-year-old nose was coerced into cohabitating with a pair of spectacles.
+It was sometime in the fourth grade that my ten-year-old nose found itself cohabitating with a pair of spectacles.
 At least that’s the year they started showing up in school pictures, little pink cat eyes that made me look perpetually shell-shocked.
-I hated wearing them, and finally in high school vanity prevailed over common sense.
+I hated wearing them, so finally in high school vanity prevailed over common sense.
 The glasses were banished to a dresser drawer even though I was extremely near-sighted.

 Not surprisingly, the beauty quotient was negatively impacted by an inability to make meaningful eye contact with cute guys.
 (Or anyone, for that matter.)
-I never realized that the opposite sex was misinterpreting major myopia as a lack of interest.
+I never realized that the opposite sex was misinterpreting my major myopia as a lack of interest.
 Fortunately in college I stopped living in denial of perpetual F’s on eye exams and started wearing glasses again.
 (Which remarkably, was followed by dates.
 Go figure.)

 2010 was a year where the pendulum swung wildly between apathy and desolation.
 In hindsight it was probably God’s doing, stripping away layers of religious junk that had built up over decades, but at the time I thought it was me throwing God and the Bible away.
-I had quickly figured out there was no way to put the process into reverse and on top of that, couldn’t talk to anyone about my angst.
+I quickly figured out there was no way to put the process into reverse and on top of that, couldn’t talk to anyone about my angst.
 I felt so isolated.
 And then something wonderful happened.
 I began to realize that I wasn’t alone!
-There were others, friends whom I respected and admired, who had started to ask similar questions too, and they were finding that God was not less than they had spent a lifetime believing, but more.
-You cannot imagine the relief and hope that came with this discovery.
+There were others, friends whom I respected and admired, who had started to ask questions too, and they were finding that God was not less than they had spent a lifetime believing, but more.
+You cannot imagine the relief (and hope) that came with this discovery.

 Perhaps we’re afraid that if we start seeing things differently it will suggest that God has changed, that the ground has shifted beneath our feet and that truth and certainty are only figments of our imagination.
-That, if what we believed was a given, isn’t – then what can we trust?
+That, if what we believed was a given, isn’t – then what or who can we trust?
 But here’s the thing.
 Putting on a new pair of glasses doesn’t mean the scenery has changed.
 In fact, the landscape itself hasn’t changed at all.
 Perhaps we’ve been seeing “through a glass darkly,” and what was actually there all along has just come into focus.

-It’s like when our daughter was nine and her teacher noticed her struggling to read the blackboard at school.
+It’s like when our daughter was nine and the teacher noticed her struggling to read the blackboard at school.
 A note was sent home, we made an appointment for the eye doctor and found out she was way overdue for glasses.
-Cute frames were picked out and the prescription lenses ordered.
+Cute frames were picked out and prescription lenses ordered.
 The afternoon she put them on for the first time, she kept staring out the window, totally amazed with how many leaves there were on the trees!
 Now, nothing about the scenery changed when she got her glasses.
 The leaves on the trees were always there.
 There were always thousands of them and they were always vivid shades of moss, viridian, clover and Packers green.
 But until her vision was corrected, she had only seen one big fuzzy blur of greenish something.
 She didn’t realize there was more to be experienced.